Asking for and expressing opinions

-Asking for and expressing one’s opinion is a frequent topic of discussion in many conversations.
+Asking for and expressing opinions is a frequent topic of discussion in many conversations.
 Just about everyone has an opinion about most things.

 We seek people’s opinions all the time.
 You may want to know a friend’s opinion of a resort that you are thinking of going to.
 A teacher may ask you your opinion of a homework assignment.
 A co-worker who us planning a business trip may want to know what you think of the service of a particular airline.
 An acquaintance may seek your opinion on a political candidate.